 It is also important that Council manages its finances to ensure there is some capacity to respond to significant events.
-In recent times Council has been able to divert funds to response measures to assist communities and businesses through COVID and the recent extreme weather event.
-This is in addition to keeping rates very low during COVID given the future economic impacts were not known at the time.
-This was possible due to the strong financial position that Council is in.
+In recent times Council has been able to divert funds to response measures to assist communities and businesses through COVID and extreme weather events.